There is a difference between looking stylish and looking expensive.

 With little exception I would hear: Claire Underwood in House of Cards, Scandal’s Olivia Pope, Alicia Florrick in The Good Wife, and every actress in every Nancy Myers film ever.

-It’s funny that these are all fictional characters, but their style is consistent, elegant, and high-end with enormous production budgets to match.
+Of course, this was ages ago, but their style is consistent, elegant, and high-end with enormous production budgets to match.

-It’s easy to look expensive when your clothes are expensive.
-But since most of us can’t live our lives in Max Mara, we need to put in a little more effort and get creative.
+And most of us don’t have a bank account that can support living in Max Mara (what a dream) we need to put in a little more effort and get creative.

 Today we’re mapping out the non-negotiables, the things you NEED to do if an expensive, elegant style is your end goal.